 - For puppies, I recommend that Hartz Groomers Best Small Combo Brush and The Groomers Best Small Slicker Brush.
 Your puppies have been brushed with both types of brushes here.

 - For adult dogs, I recommend daily brushing with a pin brush, rake or slicker.
-The hair coat can vary depending upon genetics, type of food fed and environment and sometimes one brush will work better on one
+The hair coat can vary depending upon genetics, type of food fed and environment and sometimes one brush will work better on one dog than another.

 - After washing I recommend a greyhound comb or shedding comb with coarse and fine teeth to help remove dead hair.

 - Corgis tend to go through major shedding periods when the seasons change.
 They will need lots of combing during this time when they lose their undercoat.
 Feeding a high-quality food and supplementing with salmon oil can help.
 When using a shedding comb, greyhound comb or undercoat rake, it often helps to mist your dog with water and get the fur damp before combing.

 - It is important to trim your dogs nails.
 We trim puppies nails with human fingernail clippers.

 - Adult dogs need their nails trimmed too.
 When dogs have long nails, pressure is exerted on the nail bed causing it to be painful when the dog walks much like wearing shoes that are too short.
 This can eventually cause the rotation of joints in the foot and make walking very painful for your dog.

 I can not emphasize enough how important it is to continue training with your puppy!!!
 Your puppy will quickly forget everything that it knows if you do not continue on with socializtion and training.
 The best solution that I have found is Baxter & Bella.

 You only pay $178 for a lifetime subscription when you use the discount code HARMAN.
 This gives you access to lessons, videos, puppy classes, obedience classes and a live trainer when needed.